bettercallzaal/NEXUSV5.6/README.md

-# ZAO Nexus Simple
+# ZAO Nexus V5

-A simplified version of the ZAO Nexus 2.0 portal that efficiently handles 5000+ links with wallet connection, token gating, search functionality, and an AI assistant.
+A mobile-optimized version of the ZAO Nexus portal that efficiently handles 5000+ links with wallet connection, token gating, advanced search functionality, and an AI assistant.

 ## Latest Updates